Gabourey Sidibe Struggled With Low Self-Esteem, Type 2 Diabetes, And Body Image

 Now she wants to promote body positivity on her social media platforms.
 She wants to make sure that different looks and body types are celebrated in Hollywood.
 Sidibe said that she feels beautiful and confident whenever she styles her hair or wears lipstick.
 Most of all, her friends and her sense of humor, make her feel confident.

 Gabourey Sidibe rose to fame when she starred in Precious in 2009.
-She has since struggled to lose weight before opting for the weight loss procedure.
+She since struggled to lose weight before option for the weight loss procedure.
 Since then, Sidibe is focused on changing her eating habits, working with her nutritionist, and working out with her personal trainer.
 She has been documenting her weight loss journey on her social media accounts.

 Count on me being fine FOREVER.
 Thank you @people for the first look at my ????#thisjustmyface ????+???????? : @audreythefairy ????+???? : @themarcyminute